View our full coverage of the Undergraduate Commencement ceremony.

 There are numerous pathways before you, and practical application is a central feature of all of them.
 We make this possible in the surrounding community and around the world thanks to student-run clinics, global engagement programs, research opportunities and a long list of clinical partnerships.

 Life outside of the lab and classroom

 Health science students from all backgrounds form a close-knit and inclusive community, and this is most reflected in our residence halls.
-Freshmen and sophomores have the option of living in such popular Mount Carmel Campus residences as Mountainview, while juniors and seniors may choose the Townhouses or other modern apartments located on the York Hill Campus.
+First-year and sophomores have the option of living in such Mount Carmel Campus residences as Mountainview, while juniors and seniors may choose the Townhouses or other modern apartments located on the York Hill Campus.
 This ensures that underclassmen are always connected to the Quinnipiac student experience.

 The Flatts, located just down the street from the 150-acre North Haven Campus, offers graduate students a comfortable and modern housing option close to classes.
 Students are a short walk from the library, full-service dining hall, bookstore, fitness center and yoga and meditation room.
 The North Haven Campus also offers beautiful and fully furnished student lounges ideal for both relaxing and studying, and serves as the meeting place for many student-led groups and events related to health care, personal wellness and other special interests.